nimiq/core-js/doc/linux-packaging.md

 1. Make sure you have `rpm-build` installed (otherwise, install it with `yum` or `dnf`).
 2. Run `PACKAGING=1 yarn`
+3. Run `PACKAGING=1 yarn build`.
-3. Then run `yarn run build-rpm`.
+4. Then run `yarn run build-rpm`.
-4. The RPM package will be located in the `dist/` directory.
+5. The RPM package will be located in the `dist/` directory.

 Note: creating RPM packages only has been tested extensively on Fedora.